 - Llanddwyn (Newborough)

-The survey was conducted in two parts—an initial assessment in June 2020 and a further assessment during the busy tourist season in June 2021.
+The survey was conducted in three parts—an initial assessment in June 2020, a second assessment during the busy tourist season in June 2021 and a final assessment in June 2022.

 Survey Findings